 A History of Premier Pigments

 Permanent eyebrow makeup and lip makeup use is on the rise.
 Permanent cosmetic supply companies are popping up everywhere, increasing the demand for cosmetic eyebrow tattooing and lip tattooing technicians.
-But because of our commitment to the highest quality materials, Premier remains the micropigmentation industry sales leader.
+Due to our commitment to the highest quality materials, Premier remains the micropigmentation industry sales leader.
 The AIIC also remains the leading choice for technicians seeking world-class permanent cosmetics schools.

 It's all of the above and more.
 Creating safe, predictable, and permanent colorants that are backed by scientific integrity — and providing long term color stability was not a simple task.
 Premier Pigments was founded by Sandi Hammons by accident.

-Although much information exists regarding safety, color predictability and long term stability of specific ingredients in colorants used in foods, drugs and cosmetics there was little research that preceded Premiers in regard to the long term color stability of specific ingredients in colorants implanted into the skin.
-As pioneers in this research, Premier chemists often had to rely on limited information from the FDA and practical application of specific ingredients in colorants and their color retention over a period of time.
+Although a lot of information exists regarding safety, color predictability and long term stability of specific ingredients in colorants used in foods, drugs, and cosmetics there was little research that preceded Premiers in regards to the long term color stability of specific ingredients in colorants implanted into the skin.
+As pioneers in this research, Premier chemists often had to rely on limited information from the FDA and a practical application of specific ingredients in colorants and their color retention over a period of time.
 By collecting empirical data, specific ingredients have been identified.